jdavidm/learn-stata/materials/10-coefplot.md

 ### Specification charts

 A **specification chart** takes the multi-model idea further.
-Instead of comparing 3–4 models, you run **many** specifications (varying the controls, sample, dependent variable, etc.) and plot the key coefficient from each one.
+Instead of comparing 3–4 models, you run **many** specifications (varying the controls, sample, etc.) and plot the key coefficient from each one.
 The bottom of the chart shows which specification choices are active in each column.

 This is a powerful tool for showing that your result is (or isn't) robust across many researcher degrees of freedom.